|The Stardust Arts Program Copyrighted 2009 - 2018, Cheryls Parrotise,. All rights reserved. All images are copyrighted by the

-author.
-The images displayed here cannot be copied for any purposes, without express written consent of the original author/artist.
+original author.
+The images displayed here cannot be copied for any purposes, without express written consent.

-difference in just one person's life is an incredible feeling and if you
+To make a difference in just one person's life is an incredible feeling and if you

 |The Stardust Arts Story....